Teignmouth Lido

 Teignmouth Lido is an open-air heated public lido at Eastcliff Walk, Teignmouth, Devon, England.
 It is located directly behind the town's seaside promenade.

-Opened in 1976, Teignmouth Lido has a heated pool measuring 25 m x 12.5 m.
+Built in the 1970s, Teignmouth Lido has a heated pool measuring 25 m x 12.5 m.
 It charges for admission and is open to the public during the summer months, typically May to September.
 It is one of three outdoor pools operated by Teignbridge District Council, the others being at Buckfastleigh and Ashburton.

 As well as being open to the public, the pool is opened privately for swimming lessons, schools and private hire groups such as sports club who run evening training sessions.

 History

 Unlike most of the outdoor pools in the UK, Teignmouth Lido is of comparatively recent construction, having been built in the 1970s.
 A number of schemes were proposed during the subsequent years to upgrade the lido and potentially give it a roof, but none gained funding.

 In 2010 Teignbridge District Council published "A Vision for Teignmouth", a regeneration proposal document which suggested a number of possible futures for the Lido: